loheth32/Physical-Medium/README.md

 | **Bandwidth** | Good | Highest | High |
 | **Max Distance**| Short (~100m) | Very Long (>10km) | Medium |
 | **EMI Issues**| Susceptible | Immune | Very Resistant |

+---

+### Transmission Concepts

+For data to travel across a physical medium, several key principles are at play.

+* **Electromagnetic Interference (EMI):** This is unwanted noise from external electrical sources that can corrupt the data signals traveling through copper cables.
+The **twisted pairs** in a UTP cable are a clever, low-cost solution that helps mitigate and cancel out this noise.

+* **Total Internal Reflection:** This is the physics principle that makes fiber-optic communication possible.
+Light pulses sent down a glass "core" are continuously reflected off the surrounding "cladding," which traps the light inside the cable and allows it to travel for very long distances with minimal signal loss.

+* **Line Encoding:** This is the set of rules used to convert a computer's abstract digital bits (1s and 0s) into physical signals—such as specific voltage levels on a copper wire or pulses of light in a fiber-optic cable—that can be transmitted over the medium.